isokar/gladys-imperihome/README.md

 In "Preferences", go to "Connection" :

 - "Mode" => "Private MQTT",
+- "Host" =>
+	- "Host" = xxxx.cloudmqtt.com
-- "Host" => "Host" = xxxx.cloudmqtt.com, "Port" = SSL PORT (be careful, that's not the same port as before)
+	- "Port" = SSL PORT (be careful, that's not the same port as before)
+- "Identification" =>
-- "Identification" => "Username" => MQTTT username, "Password" => MQTT Password, "Device ID" => "whatever you want, name of your phone for example", "Tracker ID" => Your UserID in Gladys (very important !!), or the UserID you want to track
+	- "Username" => MQTTT username
+	- "Password" => MQTT Password
+	- "Device ID" => "whatever you want, name of your phone for example"
+	- "Tracker ID" => Your UserID in Gladys (very important !!), or the UserID you want to track

 Then save, and you should see the message "Connected".